vishalbala-nps/FedoraMessaging/README.md

 Once the consumer is up and running, open another terminal and send a message by running: `python3 ./publisher.py HelloWorld!` This command will send the message "HelloWorld!".
 You can see it in the outputs of consumer.py
 # Further Experiments
  1. You can run Publisher, consumer and RabbitMQ server in different machines and it needs changes in config.toml file.
 More details can be found [here](https://fedora-messaging.readthedocs.io/en/latest/configuration.html)
+ 2. Multiple consumers can listen on a queue and the messages will be delivered in a Round-Robin manner
 # References
  For more info, please refer:
  1. A Simple tutorial I followed: [https://fedora-messaging.readthedocs.io/en/stable/tutorial/index.html](https://fedora-messaging.readthedocs.io/en/stable/tutorial/index.html)